Wang Chen (table tennis)

-Wang Chen (王晨 (Wáng Chén); born 14 January 1974) is a retired table tennis player from the United States of America.
+Wang Chen (王晨 (Wáng Chén); born January 14, 1974) is a retired table tennis player from the United States.

 Born in Shanghai, China, she moved to the United States in 2000 and currently resides in New York City.
 There she met her landlord (Jerry Wartski) who began to sponsor her in tournaments.

 She competed at the 2008 Summer Olympics, reaching the quarterfinals of the singles competition.
 She also competed in the team competition, where they reached the play-off round for the bronze medal.

-She announced her retirement on 21 August 2008.
+She announced her retirement on August 21, 2008.